-Finally, in case that toxic mix isn’t enough, pollution from the run-off of intensive agriculture on land and other industrial production processes has degraded – ecologically compromised – the Earth’s natural systems and the signs are all showing us that we need to change what we’re doing before it’s too late.
+Finally, in case that toxic mix isn’t enough, pollution from the run-off of intensive agriculture on land and other industrial production processes has ecologically compromised the Earth’s natural systems and the signs are all showing us that we need to change what we’re doing before it’s too late.

-Billions of people globally depend on oceans for their livelihoods with more than three billion people dependant on fish as a major part of their diet.
-However, fisheries are shrinking, and by the end of the century, a quarter of all fish could be gone, threatening food insecurity for billions of people.
-What would be the cost of not taking adequate action to protect the world’s oceans?
+Billions of people globally depend on the ocean for their livelihoods with more than three billion people dependant on fish as a major part of their diet.
+However, by the end of the century, a quarter of all fish could be gone, threatening food insecurity for billions of people.
+What could be the cost of not taking adequate action to protect the world’s ocean?

 I think this is such an important question.
-Currently 50 per cent of the world’s population live in coastal areas and we can expect to see increasing flooding around some of the largest cities in the world as well as largescale displacement as communities move to find food and shelter and hunger rising on a large scale.
+Currently 50 per cent of the world’s population live in coastal areas and we can expect to see increasing flooding around some of the largest cities in the world as well as largescale displacement as communities move to find food and shelter.

 The incredible thing about the ocean, however, is that it has the amazing ability to regenerate itself and we, as humans, can help it by doing four things.